iitmotorsports/IIT-SAE-ECU/SDBC/README.md

 Value setters and `LINK`s work very similarly, however, value setters are general and restricted in the sense that it is attached only to the address, which cannot be explicitly referenced by other nodes.
 A `MSG` is either outgoing, with a node `GPIO` setting it, or it is incoming where it is set by a `GPIO`.
 A simple In / Out deceleration of data.

 `LINK`s, on the other hand, can reference messages of other nodes, as to what `GPIO`s should be pushed to or pulled from.
 In this sense, value setters define which signals can be linked to for outgoing links.
-For incoming `LINK`s, they are functionally the same as instead having the linked node having an outgoing `LINK` to this node, where this node has an incoming message with value setters.
+For incoming `LINK`s, they are functionally the same as instead having the linked node having an outgoing `LINK` to this node, where this node has an incoming message with value setters (refer to example).

-**NOTE:** Circular references to `GPIO`s shall be checked for at parsing, as to prevent a case where messages continuously cycle
+**NOTE:** Circular references to `GPIO`s shall be checked for at parsing, as to prevent a case where messages continuously cycle, sending itself

 ##### Example